tylertreat/BoomFilters/README.md

 This is an implementation of Stable Bloom Filters as described by Deng and Rafiei in [Approximately Detecting Duplicates for Streaming Data using Stable Bloom Filters](http://webdocs.cs.ualberta.ca/~drafiei/papers/DupDet06Sigmod.pdf).

 A Stable Bloom Filter (SBF) continuously evicts stale information so that it has room for more recent elements.
 Like traditional Bloom filters, an SBF has a non-zero probability of false positives, which is controlled by several parameters.
 Unlike the classic Bloom filter, an SBF has a tight upper bound on the rate of false positives while introducing a non-zero rate of false negatives.
 The false-positive rate of a classic Bloom filter eventually reaches 1, after which all queries result in a false positive.
 The stable-point property of an SBF means the false-positive rate asymptotically approaches a configurable fixed constant.
-A classic Bloom filter is actually a special case of SBF where the eviction rate is zero and the cell size is one, so this provides support for them as well.
+A classic Bloom filter is actually a special case of SBF where the eviction rate is zero and the cell size is one, so this provides support for them as well (in addition to bitset-based Bloom filters).

 ### Usage